 The annual modeled and observed specific humidity plot for KDDC (Dodge City, KS) is shown in the below plot and is representative of a majority of the individual locations especially those in the central Plains and Southeast.
-Notice how the specific humidity is well modeled in the early portion of the year, but from May to September it shows a high bias and then from October to December the model results match the observations quite well.
+Notice how the specific humidity is well modeled in the early portion of the year, but from May to September it shows a positive bias and then from October to December the model results match the observations quite well.